 - Ensure the Board is properly informed on all significant Group tax matters.

-The UK government introduced a requirement for all employers with more than 250 employees to publish their gender pay gap data by April 2018.
+The UK government introduced a requirement for all employers with more than 250 employees to publish their gender pay gap data.

 The gender pay gap is the measure of difference between the average hourly rate of pay for men and women across the business.
 The report expresses women’s pay as a percentage of men’s pay.